wal-g/wal-g/docs/PostgreSQL.md

 wal-g wal-fetch example-archive new-file-name
 ```

+Note: ``wal-fetch`` will exit with errorcode 74 (EX_IOERR: input/output error, see sysexits.h for more info) if the WAL-file is not available in the repository.
+All other errors end in exit code 1, and should stop PostgreSQL rather than ending PostgreSQL recovery.
+For PostgreSQL that should be any error code between 126 and 255, which can be achieved with a simple wrapper script.
+Please see https://github.com/wal-g/wal-g/pull/1195 for more information.

 ### ``wal-push``

 When uploading WAL archives to S3, the user should pass in the absolute path to where the archive is located.